rooseveltframework/roosevelt/README.md

 windows.bat
 ```

-Double click the one relevant to whichever operating system you're running.
+Open the one relevant to whichever operating system you're running.
 That will install all the dependencies and start your new app!

 If you want to do that manually instead using the console, then change into your new app's directory and then install dependencies: